bigskysoftware/missing/CONTRIBUTING.md

 ## Dev Notes

-You can note your thoughts and leave notes for maintainers in the `dev-notes` file.
+You can note your thoughts and leave notes for maintainers in the `JOURNAL.md` file.
 The structure is:

   ~~~
-  YYYY-MM-DD
+  ## YYYY-MM-DD

   Your notes here